-This Nestle Toll House Chocolate Chip Pie combines the taste of those classic cookies you can’t get enough of on top of a buttery crust, with a rich and creamy filling that is packed full of semi-sweet chocolate morsels and chopped pecans.
+This Nestle Toll House Chocolate Chip Pie combines the taste of those classic cookies you can’t get enough of on top of a buttery crust, with a rich and creamy filling that is packed full of semi-sweet delicious chocolate morsels and chopped pecans.

 If you love chocolate chip cookie recipes, you will definitely be a fan of this Toll House pie.
 Not to mention it’s so easy to whip up and the prep work is minimal compared to baking cookies.
 I love serving it when we have company and during the holidays because of its simplicity.
 I like to use a store-bought crust for ease, but you could also make a butter crust or oil crust from scratch.